How to Write an Excellent Lab Report

 Purpose

 Even in the age of computer animation, short-form video, etc. written reports remain one of the most important tools for communicating information effectively.
 This is why businesses and research rely on them or related formats (like scientific articles).
-Reports allow you to include all the information that a reader needs in one convenient place.
+Reports allow you to include all the information that a reader needs in one convenient place – if and only if they are well crafted.
+Doing this is a good skill to learn that needs practice.

 The written format that includes figures and tables allows the reader to quickly find what they need and then digest the information in more depth.
 This is why having a consistent and logical structure is key for an excellent lab report.

-Increasingly, tools like jupyter notebooks, R-markdown, or Quarto (the tool used to create this lab manual) to include data analysis and figure generation directly into the report, which ensures that reports can be frequently updated and data analysis is transparent.
+Increasingly, tools like Jupyter notebooks, R-markdown, or Quarto (the tool I used to create this lab manual) are applied to integrate data analysis and figure generation into reports.
+This ensures that data analysis is transparent and that reports can easily be updated when needed.

 Learning Goals